-The same regulations, laws, and administrative bodies apply to animals as outlined in PART B (g) above.
-Because there have been no commercial releases or applications for release yet, no traceability policies have not been developed.
-However all deer and cattle are individually traced with Electronic Identification ear tags under the National Animal Identification and Traceability Scheme so this scheme could track GE cattle or deer.
+The same regulations, laws, and administrative bodies apply to animals as outlined in PART B (g).
+Because there have been no commercial releases or applications for release, no traceability policies have been developed for GE animals.
+However, all deer and cattle are individually traced with electronic identification ear tags under the National Animal Identification and Traceability Scheme thereby allowing the scheme to track GE cattle or deer.
+In addition, there are no statutory requirements for products from cloned animals to be labelled as such.